Sangit249/opertingsystem/week4.md

   - sudo usermod -aG sudo sangit_admin

-- **Explanation:** Creating a separate admin user prevents the daily use of the root account, reducing the risk of accidental system-wide damage.
+- **Explanation:** Create a separate admin user prevents the daily use of the root account and reduce the risk of accidental system-wide damage.
 - **Evidence of Success:**
      ![user](usser.png)